Ed Craven Net Worth and Life 2026: Stake Casino Founder

 Craven is 30 years old and lives in Melbourne, where he has spent his entire life.
 He is widely recognized as Australia’s youngest self-made billionaire – a title most sources are comfortable attributing to him.

-He is reportedly married to Laily Elias, with the couple having met via a dating app in 2021 and married in October 2023, though this has not been confirmed through official public sources.
+Ed Craven is reportedly married to Laily Elias.
+The couple is said to have met on a dating app in 2021 and married in October 2023, though Craven keeps his private life out of the spotlight, and this has not been confirmed by official public sources.

 What’s Next for Ed Craven?